Will We Ever Get Our Attention Span Back?

 If we’re programmed to think of attention in a one-dimensional, transactional sense, these layers of light add more complexity, individuality, and perspective to the “digital dungeon,” as some call it.
 They connect the attention of the present with that of the future.
 “Starlight might help me to navigate just a little bit better.
 Do I want to spend a portion of my one wild and precious life considering the sartorial choices of candy?
 Maybe so, but at least I can make that decision consciously,” Hari noted.
 “Distraction in the short term is also distraction in the long.
 Starlight cannot orient you if you’re forever failing to look up for it.”

-In other ways, by thinking of attention as something tiered, we may find ourselves consciously carving space for ourselves, our thoughts – eliminating guilt as we are consciously carving space for our thoughts.
-We focus on attention in itself.
-We detach it from chaos, and through it, seek insight robust enough to critique the status quo.
+In other ways, by thinking of attention as something tiered, we may find ourselves consciously carving space for ourselves, our thoughts – eliminating guilt in the process.
+We focus on attention in itself; we detach it from chaos, and through it, seek insight robust enough to critique the status quo.
 If attention is like a kaleidoscope, the reflecting images would then be of self-awareness.
 I wish, Mansha says, there was “a word that removes the element of guilt – that allows you to articulate attention with the idea of individual agency, that I decide where my focus leans towards.”

 This ability to decide is an act of reclamation.
 Distractions don’t always have to be the Wicked Witch of the West; sometimes, rabbit holes can inspire creativity or spark curiosity.
 We don’t have to shun distractions as a concept.
-The question then is not where our attention goes – but who uses it, how it is used.
-Defiance doesn’t have to mean changing one thing or the other but that one has the agency to make a choice.
+The question then is not where our attention goes – but who uses it, how it isused.
+Defiance doesn’t have to mean changing one thing or the other — but that one has the agency to make a choice.

 “I think how you use attention is upon you,” Vidha agrees.
 There is no one answer; agency comes when attention is tailored to the individual, not the market.
 “People can start very small,” Vidha says, because when all is said and done, “it’s an individual against a structural problem.”